exwundee/Jihad/README.md

 **Jihad** is a private [Minecraft](https://minecraft.net/) Paper Spigot 1.13.2 plugin developed by [x1D](https://github.com/exwundee) for 4b4t.us.

+## Discontinued...

+This last major update on this project was on the night of March 31, 2019 for the April Fools temporary map.
+No more major updates, if any minor at all will be pushed to this GitHub as it serves no purpose anymore for anyone.
+Minor updates can and may occur if requested.

 ## Installation

 Make sure you are running an [up-to-date version of Paper Spigot 1.13.2](https://getbukkit.org/get/QMerkBxNGNl3EnQl8gACGfWuJnJtJuWB).
 Errors may occur if you do not use this version.